MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## TRUNCATE([value])

-returns the integer part of the number (rounded to the nearest integer toward zero)
+Returns the integer part of the number (rounded to the nearest integer toward zero).

 **Parameters:**